realtimeradio/rcf_design/docs/40-Design.md

 It is desirable for FSMs - of which there are more than 2000 - to be mounted in a standard 19" equipment rack, in a manner that makes it as easy as possible to replace a faulty module.

-FSMs are designed to be comptible with 19" subracks supporting the Eurocard standard.
+FSMs are designed to be compatible with 19" subracks supporting the Eurocard standard.
-Such subracks are readily available from a variety of vendors, and are readily configurable to accomodate cards of different lengths and widths, with backplanes either conforming to an industry standard, or custom-designed to suit the needs of the system.
+Such subracks are readily available from a variety of vendors, and are readily configurable to accommodate cards of different lengths and widths, with backplanes either conforming to an industry standard, or custom-designed to suit the needs of the system.
 An example of a 3U Eurocard subrack is shown in Figure \ref{fig:eurocard-rack}.

 ![\label{fig:eurocard-rack} A basic 3U eurocard chassis, with card guides installed to accommodate ten 1.6 inch (8HP) cards. *Image Credit: Leeman Geophysical LLC*](images/eurocard-rack-photo.png){width=50%}

 Multiple FSMs are slotted vertically into a subrack, whose backplane provides power, timing signals, and control interfaces to the modules.
-A fiber receiver board can then be slotted in front of the FSM in the same card guide slots passing analog signals to the FSM via blind-mate connetors.
+A fiber receiver board can then be slotted in front of the FSM in the same card guide slots passing analog signals to the FSM via blind-mate connectors.

 Analog inputs are provided to each board assembly via optical RF connections on the front of the fiber receiver board.
 Digital data exits the board assembly via QSFP28 connectors on the rear of the FSM.